 A traditional Tanzanian dish, chapatti is similar to Indian flatbread or Roti.
-It is an unleavened flat bread with no baking powder or yeast, and quite popular among the Swahili speaking people of Tanzania.
-It is undoubtedly a favorite meal for any Tanzanian homestead; going by the way children get excited when they learn chapattis are being prepared.
-Often, special occasions are never special without chapattis being prepared.
+It is an unleavened flatbread with no baking powder or yeast, and quite popular among the Swahili speaking people of Tanzania.
+It is undoubtedly a favourite meal for any Tanzanian homestead; going by the way children get excited when they learn chapattis are being prepared.
+For the most part, special occasions are never special without chapattis being prepared.

 5. Mchemsho (Trouper)

-Mchemsho, or translated to trouper, is one of the special dishes served in Northern Tanzania.
-However, despite its deliciousness, it is not eaten on a daily basis due to the many ingredients needed that make it quite expensive when compared to other local meals.
+Mchemsho, translated to trouper, is one of the special Tanzania foods.
+The dish is served in the northern part of the country.
+However, despite its deliciousness, it is not eaten on a daily basis due to the many ingredients needed to prepare it.
+This makes it quite expensive when compared to other local meals.
 Ingredients include carrots, potatoes, green beans, eggplant, cabbage, onions, bananas, tomatoes, ladies finger, sweet pepper and spices.
 During preparation, one can choose to mix vegetables with meat or fish.